wangyuefan21/introduction2RelationalJoins/README.md

 # Introduction to Relational Joins
 By: Alan Wang and Dominnic Chant

-This repository contains our final project for our MSDS 610: Communications for Analytics course.
+This repository contains our final project for our MSDS 610: Communications for Analytics.

 ## Introduction
 In the world of data science, people use SQL (Structured Query Languag) to interact with relational databases.
 Oftentimes, you need to access data across multiple tables.
-Imagine if you could only work with one table at a time, it would be extremely restricted and painful.
+Imagine if you could only work with one table at a time, doing analysis or modeling would be extremely restricted and painful.
 Fortunately, this isn’t anything we have to worry about.
 The `JOIN` clause allows us to combine the columns from two or more tables based on shared column values.
 Once you learn the `JOIN` statement, you can start linking data together, which expands the possibility how you can explore data.
 We are going to introduce five different `JOIN`s here.
 They are `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, `FULL JOIN` and `CROSS JOIN`.

 ## Inner Join